-One of the main purposes of Law No. 64/2014 "For the governments and authorities of commanding and strategic guidance of the Armed Forces of the Republic of Albania" is the application of the democratic principle of civilian command and control over the Armed Forces.
+One of the main purposes of Law No. 64/2014 "On the authorities and powers of commanding and guidance of the Armed Forces of the Republic of Albania" is the application of the democratic principle of civilian command and control over the Armed Forces.